facebook/yoga/README.md

 In order to make sure that the code is correct, it is developped using TDD where each commit adds a unit test and the associated code to make it work.
 All the unit tests are tested against Chrome's implementation of CSS.

+The JavaScript version has been implemented in a way that can be easily transpiled to C and Java via regexes.
+The layout function doesn't do any allocation nor uses any of the dynamic aspect of JavaScript.
+The tests are also transpiled to make sure that the implementations are correct everywhere.

 Supported Attributes
 --------------------